twodogbeta/css-basic/exercise-1/README.md

 - CSS can change the look of HTML elements.
 In order to do this, CSS must select HTML elements, then apply styles to them.
 - CSS can select HTML elements by tag, class, or ID.
 - Multiple CSS classes can be applied to one HTML element.
-- Classes can be reusable, while IDs can only be used once.
+- C  e used once.
 - IDs are more specific than classes, and classes are more specific than tags.
 That means IDs will override any styles from a class, and classes will override any styles from a tag selector.
 - Multiple selectors can be chained together to select an element.
 This raises the specificity, but can be necessary.
 - Nested elements can be selected by separating selectors with a space.